If you’ve ever searched for “office technology,” you’ve probably noticed—it can mean just about anything.

 Document Management & Workflow Automation

-Document Management and Business Process Automation help streamline how information flows through your organization.
+Document Management and Business Process Automation help organizations organize information, streamline workflows, and improve visibility across the business.

 Discover how document management and workflow automation improve efficiency

-If you’re new to this concept, it may help to start with the basics.
+If you’re new to this concept, it may help to start with:

 What is a Document Management System?